flittle8/cupper/content/patterns/structure and semantics/blockquotes.md

 [[[<p class="chap_opener smaller" id="p15">]]]to hear the stories that define them”</p>
 {{</code>}}

-Below is how the above code renders visually.
+Below is how the above code renders visually in the book.
 It's indented, just like a blockquote, but the blockquote element has more specific semantics.

 ![A visual rendering of the above code as it would look in a book.
 The text that is wrapped in the paragraph element with class attributes appears aligned in the center.](/images/blockquote-bad.png)